If you want to maximise the benefits of outsourced IT support, you should be seeing it as a long-term investment.

 Then it’s a case of how you address any issues, and what sort of additional work your provider can offer, such as specialised projects or on-site support.

-You won’t necessarily need these things routinely, but they should be available, and they should attract some sort of discount as part of your support package.
+You won’t necessarily need these things routinely, but they should be available.
+They should also attract some sort of discount as part of your support package.

 Alongside this is the day-to-day stuff and regular check-ups your business needs, and which should come as standard in your IT support package.
-Even if it seems fairly standard, it’s still important and you should always be clear about what systematic checks and reports your service provider will give you.
+Even if it seems fairly standard, it’s still important.
+You should always be clear about what systematic checks and reports your service provider will give you.

 Maximising the Benefits of IT Support

 Most SMEs use accounting services.
 Some will simply turn to their accountant when they need to complete their annual accounts and file their tax return.
 This is a basic need that the accountant fills, addressing any issues or resolving any problems, more or less once a year.